hiloyt/bookboon-devops-interview/README.md

+# Notes before

+Please left all resources without namespace or use "test-devops".
+This helps us check this test faster for you!
+Thank you.

 # Task 1 (nginx-deploy.yaml)

 We want to have permanent /etc/nginx/conf.d/ dir in this deployment.
 You can use any solution for this, but preferable hostPath.